-• In St. Luke's CEVA Primary School we have chosen to use a variety of materials to deliver RSHE, from whichever source we think is best suited to our pupils.
+• In St. Luke's CEVA Primary School we have chosen to use a variety of materials to deliver RSHE, from sources we believe are best suited to our pupils and our context.
 We do however use Jigsaw and Big Think materials predominately for much of our teaching of R(S)HE.